-Dr Alex Yellowlees from the Priory hospital group, the UK’s largest provider of eating disorders treatments outside the NHS, said: “Some people will take repeated pictures of themselves at various stages of their illness, and send them to others.
+Dr Alex Yellowlees from Priory Group, the UK’s largest provider of eating disorder treatment outside the NHS, said: “Some people will take repeated pictures of themselves at various stages of their illness, and send them to others.

 “They want to keep a record of their illness and see for themselves, as it were, the progress they think they are making towards anorexia, but they will also transmit the images to other sufferers on occasions.”

-Dr Yellowlees, medical director and consultant psychiatrist of Priory Hospital Glasgow, said such competitive selfie dieting 'diaries' were contributing to damaging psychological pressures that exacerbate anorexia and other potentially fatal illnesses.
+Dr Yellowlees, Medical Director and Consultant Psychiatrist at Priory Hospital Glasgow, said that such competitive selfie dieting 'diaries' were contributing to damaging psychological pressures that exacerbate anorexia and other potentially fatal illnesses.

 He said the trend of sharing selfies was growing because of the plethora, and increasing use, of social media sites “which young people now find a completely natural form of communication”.

-In some cases, he said, young women were encouraged to reduce their weight to dangerous levels by looking at so-called “thinspiration” websites where they can compare their bodies with those of other extreme dieters.
+In some cases, young women are encouraged to reduce their weight to dangerous levels by looking at so-called 'thinspiration' websites where they can compare their bodies with those of other extreme dieters.

 Dr Yellowlees said pro-ana (anorexia) websites, some of which display photographs of brittle-looking legs, concave stomachs and protruding ribs, were "particularly malignant".